lnoel4289/todolist/README.md

 # my_TODOList

-A todo-list project using React + Vite + Vitest(jest) + Redux + TailwindCSS, in order to train myself using them.
+A to-do list project using React + Vite + Vitest(jest) + Redux + TailwindCSS, in order to train myself using them.

 ## Demo